robch/book-of-ai/docs/openai-asst/openai-asst-non-streaming-js/sample-overview.md

 }
 ```

-**STEP 5**: When the user provides input, post the message on the thread and get the response:
+**STEP 5**: When the user provides input, post the message on the thread and get the response.

 ```javascript title="OpenAIAssistantsClass.js"
 async getResponse(userInput) {